 Fortress Königstein (Festung Königstein)

 The oldest written record of a castle dated back to the year 1233.
 The medieval castle belonged to the Kingdom of Bohemia.
 The oldest surviving structure today is the castle chapel built at the turn of the 13th century.
 In the years 1563 to 1569, the 152.5 metre deep well was bored into the rock within the castle.
-Because of its geographical location, the fortress was never conquered.
-Therefore, the Saxon monarchs retreated to it during times of crisis and also deposited the state treasure and many works of art from the famous Zwinger here.

 During the Franco-Prussian War and the two world wars, the fortress host war prisoners.
 Numerous prominent prisoners incarcerated at Königstein.
 After the Second World War, the Red Army used the fortress as a military hospital.

 With a lift and a panoramic elevator, today it is easy to conquer the fortress.
 Other interesting sites are such as the first Saxon garrison church, the giant wine barrel of Augustus the Strong, various exhibitions, and a breathtaking panoramic view of the Elbe Sandstone Mountains, attract visitors from all over the world.
+It is at the opposite of Bastei Saxon Switzerland National Park.

 You can reach the Königstein Fortress by taking a cruise to Königstein Fortress.
 The cruise ship is a paddle steamer, and the journey is along the banks of the Elbe.
+You can also admire the impressive Bastei rock formation in Rathen.

 Koenigstein Fortress, Am Königstein | 01824 Königstein